 Actually my Mother deserves the credit for this one as she did this a couple of times with us when we were little.
-She gave us the nominal sum of around R10 to buy ourselves our food for a day and sent us off on our bicycles to the local campsite to cook and eat it.
+She gave us a nominal sum to buy ourselves our food for a day and sent us off on our bicycles to the local campsite to cook and eat it.
 We were allowed to pick what ever grew wild to supplement our dinner and we knew of a spot on the way to the site where a stream ran out to the ocean and we could harvest our own supply of watercress.
-In 1984 the South African Rand was on parity with the US dollar which meant that R10 could buy you a loaf of bread, a tin of beans, an orange and some sausages (but I can’t remember if that was per person or for three of us).
-This year in January though, due to inflation and depreciation, the Rand hit an all time low of R 17.9169 to the US dollar.
-Nowadays one dollar will cost you about R14 and a 500gm loaf of white bread is around R12.

-What is noticeable to me is how cheap it is to buy processed food.
-Tinned spaghetti, pizza and chips costs far less than a fresh salad and a cut of meat, which is criminal really if you think about it.
-Kids love junk though and it’s seen as a treat.
+I am disappointed how cheap it is to buy processed food and biscuits compared to fresh fruit and vegetables – tinned spaghetti, pizza and chips costs far less than a fresh salad and a cut of meat.
+This is why I wouldn’t do it more than once a week although the kids love it, it is considered a treat.
 The funniest part of it all is the concerned looks the littlest ones get from other mothers in the shop.
 It’s not every day you see a couple of young unattended kids discussing what they should buy for their supper.
-Today the cashier was really sweet, she took time out to explain to the girls how they could go online and enter a survey rating the supermarket’s performance which could win them €100, for them a small fortune or a whole trolley load of pizza and chips.
+Today the cashier was really sweet, she took time out to explain to them how they could go online and enter a survey rating the supermarket’s performance which could win them €100, for them a small fortune or a whole trolley load of pizza and chips.